agbrs/agb/book/src/pong/03_sprites.md

 Sprites are stored in the Game Boy Advance in a special area of video memory called the 'Object Attribute Memory' (OAM).
 This has space for the 'attributes' of the sprites (things like whether or not they are visible, the location, which tile to use etc) but it does not store the actual pixel data.
-The pixel data is stored in a different part of video RAM (VRAM) and the OAM only stores which tiles to use from this area.
+The pixel data is stored in a video RAM (VRAM).
+Because of this split, it is possible to have multiple sprites refer to the same tiles in video RAM which saves space and allows for more objects on screen at once then repeating them would otherwise allow.

 Since RAM is in short supply, and at the time was quite expensive, the tile data is stored as indexed palette data.
 So rather than storing the full colour data for each pixel in the tile, the Game Boy Advance instead stores a 'palette' of colours and the tiles which make up the sprites are stored as indexes to the palette.